-The ferry ride to Zanzibar Island is included in the tour price, but the rest of the optional trip is for your own account.
-On Zanzibar you can choose what activities to do, where to stay, what to see and where to eat out.
-Spend three days on the exotic Zanzibar Island, experiencing one of Africa's finest tropical beach destinations.
+On Zanzibar you can choose what optional activities to do, what to see and where to eat out.
+Accommodation is included for three nights on the exotic Zanzibar Island, enabling you to experience one of Africa's finest tropical beach destinations.

-Some new travellers might join the safari for the Zanzibar Trip whilst others may finish their safari in Dar es Salaam.
+Some new travellers might join the safari for the Zanzibar Trip whilst others may finish their safari in Dar es Salaam after visiting the island.

 On day 15 we take the ferry back to the mainland of Tanzania and overnight at our camp in Dar es Salaam.

 Today, we leave the big city behind and make our way north to Pangani, located half-way between Dar es Salaam and Arusha.